AdityaKane2001/keras_build_test/README.md

 <a href="https://colab.research.google.com/github/AdityaKane2001/keras_build_test/blob/main/Keras_build_test_notebook.ipynb" target="_blank"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>

+**This repo has an accompanying blog post on [Towards Data Science](https://towardsdatascience.com/building-keras-from-source-a-follow-along-guide-2bcc4cea3aec).**

 Keras has taken a step towards improving developer experience by hosting the codebase in a separate repository.
 This drastically improves testing times and is a catalyst for rapid open source development.
 It is now possible to build Keras from source and test it locally.

 Why mess up your local environment when you have Colab?
 Just click on the "Open in Colab" button, enter your username and branch and you're ready to roll!
 This notebook will: